 Be prepared for a little chaos when arriving at Kathmandu Airport.
 This is not the newest airport and everything is not that well organized.
 There is only one international arrival hall and baggage claim so that makes things easier.
-In the baggage hall you will already see advertisement for buying a Nepal sim card.
+In the baggage hall you will already see advertisement for buying a tourist sim card for Nepal.

-Where to buy a Nepal sim card at Kathmandu Airport
+Where to buy a sim card at Kathmandu Airport

-When walking out of the baggage hall and walk through the customs check there is a sliding door to a covered outside area.
-On your right hand side you will see a Nepal Telecom and an Ncell shop next two each other.
-You can’t miss it.
+When walking out of the baggage hall and you walk through the last customs bag check there is a sliding door to a covered outside area.
+On your right hand side you will see another Nepal Telecom and an Ncell shop next two each other.

 There are only two mobile internet operators in Nepal: Ncell and Nepal Telecom.
-Nepal Telecom is sometimes also referred to as an NTC Namaste sim card.
+Nepal Telecom is sometimes also referred to as an NTC Namaste sim cards.

-To buy a tourist sim card in Nepal you need to fill out a whole form and you also need a passport photo and your passport.
-Don’t worry, in case you don’t have a passport photo they take one for you for 50 NRS ($0.40) at the shop itself.
-For buying a Nepal sim card you will have to fill out a registration form, which looks like this.
+To buy a tourist sim card in Nepal you need to fill out a whole form and you also need a passport photo and of course your passport.
+Don’t worry in case you don’t have a passport photo on you they will take one for you for 50 NRS ($0.40) at the shop itself.

 You will also need to bring Nepalese Rupees.
 USD and Euros are not accepted.
 However, the easiest way to pay for your new Nepal sim card is to use your international credit card.
-Visa and Mastercard are accepted!
+Visa and Mastercard are accepted in 2024.

 Prices Nepal sim card at Kathmandu Airport